 Credit Union Overview

-Advancial has an overall health grade of "A" at DepositAccounts.com, with a Texas Ratio of 6.28% (excellent) based on June 30, 2017 data.
-In the past year, Advancial has increased its total non-brokered deposits by $85.33 million, an excellent annual growth rate of 7.7%.
+Advancial has an overall health grade of "B+" at DepositAccounts.com, with a Texas Ratio of 5.94% (excellent) based on June 30, 2021 data.
+In the past year, Advancial has increased its total non-brokered deposits by $252.85 million, an excellent annual growth rate of 16.79%.
 Please refer to our financial overview of Advancial (NCUA Charter # 2285) for more details.

-Chartered in 1937, as the Atlantic Federal Credit Union, Advancial is the 12th largest credit union based in Texas, with more than 82,500 members and assets in excess of $1.4 billion.
+Chartered in 1937 as the Atlantic Federal Credit Union, Advancial is currently the 14th largest credit union based in Texas, with more than 100,000 members and assets in excess of $1.9 billion.
 The original charter was issued by the Farm Credit Administration, an independent agency of the Executive Branch that was created in 1933.
-(If you’re wondering why a Texas-based credit union would have “Atlantic” in its name, the original FOM included employees of the Atlantic Richland Company, better known as ARCO.)
+(If you’re wondering why a Texas-based credit union had “Atlantic” in its name, the original FOM included employees of the Atlantic Richland Company, better known as ARCO.)
 In 2001, the Credit Union rebranded as Advancial to better reflect its diverse membership.

-When compared to the similar length-of-term CDs tracked by DepositAccounts.com that are available nationwide, all of Advancial's Jumbo Certificate APYs currently rank either first or second, regardless of minimum deposit.
+Given Advancial’s unique FOM, a comparison to nationally available CDs is appropriate.
+When compared to the similar length-of-term CDs tracked by DepositAccounts.com that are available nationwide, all of Advancial's short-term Jumbo Certificate APYs currently rank first, regardless of minimum deposit requirements.